 We keep Comments for Designers and Notes for Clients, Creative Director to review.

-In case the client is not approving the solution, Client clicks on Note adding a new message and mark it back to Comment (change back from Note to Comment).
+In case the client is not approving the solution, the Client clicks on Note adding a new message, and mark it back to Comment (change back from Note to Comment).
 They are making sure to tag the Designer.
 In this way, the designer will receive a notification instantly on his E-mail.